Stephen Hansen Mansion: History

+Hansen and van Deurs families

 Stephen Hansen acquired an older building at the site in 1756.
 It was located next to Øresund Custom House.
 Hansen had taken over the weapons factory in Hellebæk in 1743 and was one of the wealthiest men in the city.
 Hansen demolished the house in Strandgade in 1759 and commissioned Philip de Lange to build a new house.
 Lange had already worked for him on Hellebækgård in 1747.
 To which extent the house was built for his own use or for his daughter and son-in-law is unclear.
 They had recently been married and Hansen also bought another house where they could live until the new one was completed.
 Most of his own time was spent at Hellebækgård.
-The construction of new house had almost been completed when it was interrupted by the threat of war against Russia and Prussia.
+The construction of the new house had almost been completed when it was interrupted by the threat of war against Russia and Prussia.
 Hansen's daughter and son-in-law moved into the house in 1764.
 Hansen's daughter died in 1876 and the son in law Jean Christopher van Deurs then bought the house for borrowed money.

+Classen family

+Jean Cheristopher van Deurs ran Salig van Deur's Enke in partnership with his brother-in-law Andreas Classen.
+The company was later continued by the latter's son Jean Jacob Classen.
+He constructed the neighboring Classen Mansion.
+In 1795, he also acquired the Stephan Hansen Mansion.

+Borries

+Johann Christian Nicolaus Borries was employed as managing director of the firm when Jean Classen died in 1806.
+In 1809, he married Classen's sister Mariane.
+In 1816, when the old company was liquidized and Arent van Deurs & Co. was created by him in its place, he also acquired the Stephan Hansen Mansion.
+Borries died in 1857.
+The company closed in 1862.